Chart Color Schemes

 Employment conditions in Moolap face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Moolap has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent with an unemployment rate of 6.9% as of June 2025.
+Moolap has a diverse workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 6.6% and stable employment over the past year, according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment